kis9a/runeboxes/README.md

 ### Required

 runewidth command is required.
-runewidth "string" is return fixed width of the character or "string".
+runewidth "string" is return fixed width of the character "string".

 I use [GitHub - mattn/go-runewidth: wcwidth for golang](https://github.com/mattn/go-runewidth) function as command line tool.
 See installation at <https://github.com/kis9a/go-runewidth#fork>